•The secret to cool bodies and glazes is a lot of testing.

 Sometimes settling properties of glazes can change dramatically by the addition of a material that would seem unrelated (e.g. a stain), in these cases that specific variation of the recipe must be treated as a special case to optimize its suspension properties.

 The field of glaze rheology (suspension properties) is one of the most important applications of glaze chemistry.
 Why?
 Because, by using modern chemistry software, it is possible to maintain the chemistry (which determines fired properties) while adjusting the mix of materials that source the oxides to that chemistry.
 For example, Al2O3 can be sourced from a frit, a feldspar or a clay (or a different clay than the one in your recipe).
 The one you choose depends on which is better for the working and suspension properties you need.
 Optimizing the suspension properties of a glaze can have a dramatic impact on its ease-of-use, and in turn, the quality of the fired ware.

 Most technicians, especially potters, do not realize that almost any glaze recipe, provided it does not contain too much raw clay, can be suspended and made into a beautiful-to-use slurry that applies evenly without drips.
 Even if it has almost no clay!
 How?
-By increasing water content and using a flocculant to gel the slurry (see the thixotropy page referenced below).
+It is not necessary to use an ancient Japanese concoction of boiled seaweed mixture!
+Just increase the water content and add a flocculant to gel the slurry (see the thixotropy page referenced below).

 The ball clay you use to suspend your glaze is important!